Value Binding in ComboBox

 }

-The following code demonstrates array of int as datasource to the ComboBox component.
+The following code demonstrates an array of int as the data source for the ComboBox component.

 <SfComboBox TValue=int?
 TItem=int?
 Placeholder="Select a game" DataSource="@data" Width="300px" @bind-Value="@ComboBoxValue"></SfComboBox>